livepeer/stream-tester/README.md

  - `-time` Time to stream streams (40s, 4m, 24h45m).
 Not compatible with repeat option

 ### Infinite stream testing mode
-In this mode streaming is stopped only on error, so it will be infinite if transcoding is done ideally.
+In this mode Stream Tester streams video to RTMP ingest point and read HLS stream back.
+Streaming is stopped only on error, so it will be infinite if transcoding is done ideally.

 Errors can be reported to Discord.